albexl/java-rest-api/README.md

 # java-rest-api
-Simple REST Api to learn Java and Spring Framework
+Simple REST API to learn Java and Spring Framework.